Exponential time differencing for matrix-valued dynamical systems: Conclusion

 Finally, we considered a continuous GNN where a Sylvester equation replaces the discrete layers typically seen in neural networks.
 In order to apply the developed methods for this problem, it was necessary to extend the METD scheme to non-commuting operators with a non-square system and to relax some of the assumptions about the involved commutators.
-We reported test accuracies for three benchmark datasets and compared these to the default adaptive Runge-Kutta 4(5) Dormand $\&$ Price scheme as well as other fixed time step schemes showing comparable accuracy.
+We reported test accuracies for three benchmark datasets and compared these to the default adaptive Runge-Kutta 4(5) Dormand-Price scheme as well as other fixed time step schemes showing comparable accuracy.
 We show a significant speedup compared to other fixed time step schemes.
-We also showed that by using just one integration step (i.e. one layer) we achieve accuracies comparable to a model with a thousand layers.
+In our tests we observed that METD permits larger step sizes (fewer solver steps) at comparable accuracy.

-\section{Useful Lemmas and derivations}
+\section{Useful lemmas and derivations}